industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 2. Save the configuration

-3. Check if the device has a online connection in the "Home" tab, to proceed with configuring the Mindsphere connection.
+3. Check if the device has an online connection in the "Home" tab, to proceed with configuring the Mindsphere connection.

   ![IIH_OnlineStatus](graphics/IIH_OnlineStatus.png)